 Take the time to define yourself who you are as a trader and what methods you’ll use to generate revenue.
 You only need one or two methods to be profitable.
 It’s better to be great at a couple things than it is to be average at 10 trading methods.
 Raging Bull is stacked with successful millionaire traders, all doing something different.
 They are specialists in their respective disciplines.

 Find a trading style that fits your personality and then work on developing it.
 For example, Jeff Bishop found that his bread-and-butter trades are based on the “money pattern.”
 He’ll use this pattern to signal when to buy call options or put options.
 He’s got this down pat and it’s not farfetched to see him double his money consistently.
+Here’s a look at just one of the many 100%+ winners Jeff is pulling out.

 Create Your Trading Rules